SamEureka/balenaPhono/README.md

 ---
 ### Post install setup:
-1. Look in the balenaCloud console log.
-The startup script will try to detect your sound device and will display it in the log.
-It is a best effort detection and may not be correct.
-You might need to change the DARKICE_DEVICE variable to match your device.
+1. The balenaPhono startup script will attempt to discover your sound device and set it automagicaly.

+   __If the detection fails you may need to bypass the detection and set the DARKICE_DEVICE variable to match your device.__

+    - Create a `BYPASS_DEVICE_CHECK` device variable and set it to `true`
+    - Create a `DARKICE_DEVICE` device variable and set it to match your hardware.
 Take a look [here](http://manpages.ubuntu.com/manpages/bionic/man5/darkice.cfg.5.html) for troubleshooting tips.

 2. Get the local ip address for your device from the balenaCloud console.